 Frequently Asked Questions (FAQs)

-Where Can I Find More Resources for WordPress for Beginners?
+Where Can I Find More Resources for WordPress Beginners?

 There is a ton of information available online geared towards WordPress for beginners.
 YouTube has many videos that can help teach WordPress for beginners.
 If you want something more formal, there are inexpensive courses available through sites like Udemy created to teach beginners how to use WordPress.